-What happens if the wrong information in the proposal form?
+What happens if the wrong information is in the proposal forms?

 Mr. Girish has decided to take a health insurance policy for himself and his family members as the health care costs are rising continuously and any small health issue can seriously lead to a financial crisis.
 So, he approached an agent for selecting the best health insurance policy.
 The agent had advised him of a particular health insurance plan from XYZ insurance company, after calculating the premium and going through the brochure Girish has agreed to take the plan.